siberianfox/g2wiki/Digital-IO-(GPIO).md

 - *Digital Input "Pin"*
   - May be a physical pin, or the output from an internal "signal"
   - The "pin" is configured in JSON via `di`_N_
-  - The value is not directly accessible via JSON, but may be assigned to a function that is exposed via JSON, such as `in`_N_
+  - The value is not directly accessible, but may be assigned to a function that is exposed via JSON, such as `in`_N_
     - Reads as boolean `True` or `False`
     - The value is read-only (`in`_N_ cannot be written)
+    - The value is conditioned - i.e. it's deglitched, debounced or whatever conditioning the board provides
   - May be disabled.
 Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Value of -1). _(Throw a warning? -- probably not)_
   - Disabled pins, when read, will always read `-1`. _(note: was `False`)_
   - Inputs may have immediate actions that will occur as well as any assigned function _(i.e. actions that are bound to the actual pin firing interrupt - this is needed for some time-sensitive operations)_
   - Inputs may be associated with a specific function.
-The will then be accessed as a member of that function.
+The will then be accessed as a member of that function
   - Inputs may alternately be associated with a specific tool.
-They will then be accessed as a member of that tool.
+They will then be accessed as a member of that tool
     - For example, if not associated with a tool but assigned function `in1`, it can be accessed as `{in1:n}`
-    - If associated with tool 3, then it can be accessed as `{t3in1:n}`
+    - If associated with tool 3, then it can be accessed as `{t3{in1:n}}`
-    - _(*Question:* If we have switched to tool 3 (with `M6`), does `{in1:n}` act like `{t3in1:n}`?)_
+    - If the machine is currently loaded with tool 3 (with `M6`), `{in1:n}` acts like `{t3{in1:n}}`
-  - Digital inputs can be waited on with `M101`.
+  - Digital inputs can be waited on with `M101`

+   ***Configuration Values***

    Name | Description | Values
    ------|------------|---------
    {di1mo | mode | -1=disabled, 0=active low (NO), 1=active high (NC)